Table of Contents

 }

-Transifex offers support for pluralized entries in JSON based on ICU's message format specifications (plural subset).
-For more details about how pluralized strings are handled by Transifex, please refer to our documentation guide here.
+Transifex supports pluralized entries in JSON based on ICU's message format specifications (plural subset).
+For more details about how Transifex handles pluralized strings, please take a look at our documentation guide here.

 English file: